Yellow canary: Taxonomy

 The yellow canary was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the crossbills in the genus Loxia and coined the binomial name Loxia flaviventris.
 He specified the location as the Cape of Good Hope.
-The specific epithet flaviventris is from Latin flavus meaning "yellow" and venter, ventris meaning "belly".
+The specific epithet flaviventris is from Latin flavus meaning "yellow" and venter (genitive ventris) meaning "belly".
 Gmelin based his account on the "Le Gros-bec jaune du Cap de Bonne Espérance" that had been described and illustrated in 1760 by the French zoologist Mathurin Jacques Brisson.

 The yellow canary was formerly placed in the genus Serinus but a phylogenetic study published in 2012 found that the genus was polyphyletic.
 In the reorganisation to create monophyletic genera, Serinus was split and a number of species including the yellow canary were moved to the resurrected genus Crithagra that had originally been introduced in 1827 by the English ornithologist William Swainson.